Friedrich Merz's bid to become Germany's chancellor fails in parliament in a stunning defeat

 BERLIN (AP) — In a historic first, conservative leader Friedrich Merz 's bid to become Germany's 10th chancellor since World War II failed by six votes in parliament on Tuesday, a stunning defeat as he had been widely expected to win smoothly.

 Merz needed a majority of 316 out of 630 votes.
-He only received 310 votes — well short of the 328 seats held by his coalition.
+He only received 310 votes — well short of the 328 seats held by his coalition, which is also one of the slimmest postwar majorities.
 Because the vote was held by secret ballot, it was not immediately clear — and might never be known — who had defected from Merz's camp.

 Merz's coalition is led by his center-right Christian Democratic Union and its Bavarian sister party, the Christian Social Union.
 They are joined by the center-left Social Democrats, outgoing Chancellor Olaf Scholz’s party.
 The parties were now to regroup to discuss the next step but it was also unclear how long the process could take.